 Don’t assume the case or box you use domestically will be good for international shipping - get out your tape measure and check.
 Some of the newest cases available are huge and therefore very expensive to ship internationally.
 Please note that we have pre-populated the sizes of many standard cases and boxes on BikeFlights.com, so you can more easily get accurate rates when pricing your next shipment.

 We suggest that you read our guide to shipping internationally before your next shipment abroad.

-On June 1, 2016, major partner carriers like FedEx and UPS modified their Additional Handling Surcharge (AHS).
+On June 1, 2016, our partner carriers modified their Additional Handling Surcharge (AHS).
 Changes to when the surcharge is applicable affect pricing on shipping rates for some shipments by BikeFlights.com customers.

 While the actual rate for the AHS remains the same per package, the package length at which the fee is incurred has been reduced from 60 inches to 48 inches - for both domestic and US/Canada shipments.

 This means that prices for “longer” bike boxes and cases (those between 48 and 60 inches) - such as the Evoc, Tri All 3 and Pika cases - may be higher.
 Rates for some shorter boxes and cases - such as the Trico, Serfas and Ruster - remain the same because of their size.

 On a positive note, carriers expanded the Additional Handling Fee to cover the costs of handling large packages more safely.
 Bigger items now run separately on larger belts which means less potential damage to packages of all sizes during the shipping process.